question from a user

 AlphaMD's Answer

-Related: Some pharmacies do offer alternative doses of Anastrozole, one of ours is pretty good about it.
-However they typically price per tablet rather than medication amount, so we are also guilty of saying "take 1/2 tablet (0.5mg) x times per week" because it would cost the patient more to send 2 0.5mg tablets rather than breaking a 1mg tablet in half.
-However we haven't had to really send a higher dose before.
+Related: Some pharmacies do offer alternative doses of Anastrozole, one pharmacy AlphaMD works with is pretty good about it.
+However they typically price per tablet rather than medication amount, so providers on the platform are also guilty of writing "take 1/2 tablet (0.5mg) x times per week" because it would cost the patient more to send 2 0.5mg tablets rather than breaking a 1mg tablet in half.
+However a higher dose hasn't really been needed before.

 I feel businesses do have access to some of those sizes, they just don't get used much.